robey/packrattle/README.md

 - an array will be converted to `seq(...)`.

-- a function will be called (with no arguments), under the assumption that it returns a parser. each function is called exactly once, and the result is cached.
+- a function will be called (with no arguments), under the assumption that it returns a parser. each function is called exactly once, and the result is cached. this can be used to make forward references, if your parser is recursive.

 executing